MitocGroup/www/views/blog/posts/2019/06/three-success-stories-of-aws-landing-zone-business-overview.md

 Three Success Stories of AWS Landing Zone (Business Overview)

 # Intro
-After Introducing Terraform Module for AWS Landing Zone couple of days ago, let’s dive deep into several use cases and see how this technical solution solves real business problems.
+After Introducing Terraform Module for AWS Landing Zone couple of days ago, let's dive deep into several use cases and see how this technical solution solves real business problems.

 ---